InnerSourceCommons/InnerSourceLearningPath/scripts/README.md

 node generate_learning_path_markdown.js
 ```

+The `-e` param generates only English-language articles, which can speed things up quite a bit if you just need one language to test out some changes.

 ## How to update innersourcecommons.org with new articles

 Anytime there are _any changes_, you need to run the script that generates the updated pages on the [innersourcecommons.org] site.